mistval/yozakura/README.md

 <img src="./docs/static/img/yozakura_logo_horizontal.svg" width="420" />
 </p>

-Yozakura is an AI-powered social simulation engine.

-IN PROGRESS: Currently writing documentation, doing final testing and bugfixes before calling this release ready.
-If you want to poke around before then, feel free, but be aware that this is not officially "released" as of now.
+Yozakura is an AI-powered social simulation in which characters (including the user) move around a map, interact with each other via the user's LLM of choice, and form memories and intentions towards each other, creating a dynamically evolving narrative with up to dozens or even hundreds of characters.

 ## Installation

-If you want to use Yozakura, head to the [getting started guide](https://mistval.github.io/yozakura/docs/getting-started) for download and installation instructions.
+If you want to use Yozakura, head to the [getting started guide](https://mistval.github.io/yozakura/docs/getting-started) for download and installation instructions for the Electron app or Docker image.

-The rest of this document is mainly for developers interested in setting up a dev environment for contributing to or modifying Yozakura, although you can also clone the repo just to run Yozakura for your own use if you prefer that over the electron app and Docker.
+If you want to contribute, tinker, or you just prefer the `git clone` installation method, continue reading below.

-## Development
+## Installing via Git

+First clone the repo with git: `git clone https://github.com/mistval/yozakura.git`

+All commands below should be run in the root `yozakura` folder.

 ### Requirements

 - [Node.js v24](https://nodejs.org/) (see [.nvmrc](.nvmrc) for the exact recommended version)

-Yozakura is split into two workspaces, each with its own dependencies.
-Run npm install in both:
+Run npm install for both the client and server:

 ```bash
 npm install --prefix client
 npm install --prefix server
 ```

+## Running a production build

+To run a minified production client build, run `npm run build:web && npm run start --prefix server`.

+Then go to http://localhost:3001/ in your browser.

-### Running in development
+### Running a development build

-From the root folder, start both the client and the server together:
+To run a development build with hot reloading and other dev tooling, run:

 ```bash
 npm run dev